Angela Davis: Cuba

-After her acquittal, Davis went on an international speaking tour in 1972 and the tour included Cuba, where she had previously been received by Fidel Castro in 1969 as a member of a Communist Party delegation.
-Robert F. Williams, Huey Newton, Stokely Carmichael had also visited Cuba, and Assata Shakur later moved there after escaping from a US prison.
-Her reception by Afro-Cubans at a mass rally was so enthusiastic that she was reportedly barely able to speak.
-Davis perceived Cuba as a racism-free country, which led her to believe that "only under socialism could the fight against racism be successfully executed."
-When she returned to the United States, her socialist leanings increasingly influenced her understanding of race struggles.
+After her acquittal, Davis went on an international speaking tour in 1972 and the tour included a trip to Cuba, where she had previously been received by Fidel Castro as a member of a Communist Party delegation in 1969.
+Robert F. Williams, Huey Newton and Stokely Carmichael had also visited Cuba, and Assata Shakur later moved there after she escaped from a U.S. prison.
+At a mass rally held by Afro-Cubans, Davis was reportedly barely able to speak because her reception was so enthusiastic.
+She perceived that Cuba was a racism-free country, which led her to believe that "only under socialism could the fight against racism be successfully executed."
+When she returned to the U.S., her socialist leanings increasingly influenced her understanding of racial struggles.
 In 1974, she attended the Second Congress of the Federation of Cuban Women.

 Soviet Union

 In 1971, the CIA estimated that five percent of Soviet propaganda efforts were directed towards the Angela Davis campaign.
-In August 1972, Davis visited the USSR at the invitation of the Central Committee, and received an honorary doctorate from Moscow State University.
+In August 1972, Davis visited the Soviet Union at the invitation of the Central Committee.

 On May 1, 1979, she was awarded the Lenin Peace Prize from the Soviet Union.
-She visited Moscow later that month to accept the prize, where she praised "the glorious name" of Lenin and the "great October Revolution".
+She visited Moscow later that month to accept the prize, where she praised "the glorious name" of Vladimir Lenin and the "great October Revolution".

 East Germany

 The East German government organized an extensive campaign on behalf of Davis.
 In September 1972, Davis visited East Germany, where she met the state's leader Erich Honecker, received an honorary degree from the University of Leipzig and the Star of People's Friendship from Walter Ulbricht.
 On September 11 in East Berlin she delivered a speech, "Not Only My Victory", praising the GDR and USSR and denouncing American racism.

 She visited the Berlin Wall, where she laid flowers at the memorial for Reinhold Huhn, an East German guard who had been killed by a man who was trying to escape with his family across the border in 1962.
 Davis said, "We mourn the deaths of the border guards who sacrificed their lives for the protection of their socialist homeland" and "When we return to the USA, we shall undertake to tell our people the truth about the true function of this border."
 In 1973, she returned to East Berlin, leading the U.S. delegation to the 10th World Festival of Youth and Students.

+On her 1972 tour, Davis also visited Bulgaria, Czechoslovakia, and Chile.